jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 Comments like `<param name="text">This is the text.</param>` are usually not very useful anyway.

 I often choose to stick with a good `<summary>` and be done with it.
-Only if there's something very specific to say, I might ad a `<param>` tag, but this is rare in my code.
+Only if there's something very specific to say, I might add a `<param>` tag, but this is rare in my code.

 Decide for yourself:
 Do you want detailed `<param>` tags for everything, or just the essentials?
 Sometimes, focusing on the main description is more practical.